Will be a workshop at MICCAI 2026, 27th September, Strasbourg, France.

 General Chairs

-Tianyu Zhang (Radiology Department/BIG, NKI/RadboudUMC, Amsterdam/Nijmegen, the Netherlands)
+Tianyu Zhang (Netherlands Cancer Institute / Radboudumc, Amsterdam/Nijmegen, the Netherlands)

-Tao Tan (Faculty of Applied Sciences, Macao Polytechnic University, Macao, China)
+Tao Tan (Faculty of Applied Sciences, Macao Polytechnic University, Macau, China)

 Organizing Committee